ˈtʃɛ koː

 About:

 I’m a data scientist and 3rd year medical student at the University of New Mexico.
-I recently left a PhD program in Biomedical Data Science with a MS from Stanford University.
-As an undergraduate, I completed an interdisciplinary BA in Mathematics, Statistics, and Physical, Natural & Social Sciences with minors in Navajo Language & Linguistics and Chicana & Chicano Studies in 2015.
-I was a Visiting Student in the Dept. of Economics at Harvard 2015-2017.
-In 2018, I was a fellow at the Washington University School of Medicine Mallinckrodt Institute of Radiology.
+I have an MS (admitted as PhD) in Biomedical Data Science from Stanford University.
+My interdisciplinary BA is in Mathematics, Statistics, and Physical, Natural & Social Sciences with minors in Navajo Language & Linguistics and Chicana & Chicano Studies in 2015.
+I worked as research assistant in the Dept. of Economics at Harvard University and was a fellow at the Washington University School of Medicine Mallinckrodt Institute of Radiology.

 Email me: hello [at] checogonzales [dot] com